-Why Do I Need To Know How To Breath?
+Why Do I Need To Know How To Breath When Singing?

 If the bow is the reason why a violin makes a sound, then vocal cords vibrate through the air via breathing.
 That is how essential breathing exercises for singing is.

-We build all sorts of techniques to make our sound beautiful, but we rely on the knowledge of breathing.
+We build all sorts of techniques to make our sound beautiful, but we rely on the knowledge of breathing to make all of these techniques work.

 I am sure that you’ve heard it several times before, sing with breath support.
 Whenever you start to take voice lessons or join a choir, you will most like be hearing these words over and over again.